Whatsapp Icon

 Recommended Activities for Multiple Myeloma Patients

 Living with Multiple Myeloma can present unique challenges, but engaging in certain activities can help improve quality of life.
-It's important to choose activities that are safe and consider the individual's energy levels and physical capabilities.
+It's important to choose safe activities and consider the individual's energy levels and physical capabilities.
 Here are some recommended activities for Multiple Myeloma patients:

 • Gentle Exercise: Light exercises such as walking, yoga, and tai chi can help maintain muscle strength and flexibility without overstraining the body.
 Always consult with a healthcare professional before starting any new exercise regimen.